archturtle/CustomTaggingSystem/README.md

 - Saving tags to a plist file
 - Restoring tags from a plist file
 - Right click menu on tags for live-editing
-- Live-updating after a tag has been edited.
+- Live-updating after a tag has been edited

 ## Todo
 - None